Ultimate Carpet Buying Guide

 either wool or cotton.

 Wool ended up being fairly expensive.
-Shearing sheep isn’t anyone’s favorite pass time.
+Shearing sheep isn’t anyone’s favorite pastime.
 Cotton was cheap

 but had little to no durability.